-- Graduates will be able to articulate how intersectionality facilitates an analysis of experiences and cultures and shapes feminist approaches to community action and service.
+- Graduates will be able to articulate how intersectionality facilitates an analysis of experiences and cultures.
+This can be demonstrated in research papers and in approaches to community action and service.

-- Graduates will be able to apply research skills and methodologies shaped by the discipline of women’s and gender Studies to undertake an original and substantial theoretical or empirical research project.
+- Graduates will be able to apply research skills and methodologies shaped by the discipline of women’s and gender studies in an original and substantial theoretical or empirical research project.

-- Graduates will be able to clearly explicate how theoretically-informed civic engagement through an activist or service learning project intervenes in a current social justice issue pertaining to gender, race, or other forms of social inequality.
+- Graduates will be able to clearly explicate how their activist or service learning project intervenes in a current social justice issue pertaining to gender, race, or other forms of social inequality.

 |College core requirements||57-66|